 If you’re used to running the show, chances are it’s difficult to relinquish all power and control and just enjoy yourself.
 But this could also not be the case if you’ve ever hosted an event.
-It’s the most stressful job in the world and so attending an event you aren’t hosting can be fun and easy if you’ve been forced to throw an event.
-However, there are those that love what they do and do it for a reason.
-So, reversing the roles can be fun, but difficult for those who love to host.
-Here are some tips to help you act like an attendee instead of host.
+It’s the most stressful job in the world, so attending an event you aren’t hosting can be fun and easy if you’ve been forced to throw an event.
+However, there are those who love what they do and do it for a reason.
+So, reversing roles can be fun, but difficult for those who love to host.
+Here are some tips to help you act like an attendee instead of the host.

 - Try not to overwhelm the host by trying to help.
 It’s nice to be helpful, but sometimes it’s more helpful just to let the behind the scenes work behind the scenes.